 \section{Limitations}

-Due to the modular pipeline and thorough exploration of multiple plans in world model planning, the current agent takes longer than typical LLM agents to run.
-Speeding up world-model-based reasoning with appropriate caching and parallelization strategies is an important part of our future work.
-Agent capabilities can be limited by the tooling.
+Due to the modular pipeline and thorough exploration of multiple candidate plans, simulative reasoning incurs higher computational cost than reactive policies at inference time.
+Speeding up world-model-based reasoning with appropriate caching, abstention, and parallelization strategies is an important part of our future work.
+In addition, agent capabilities can be limited by the tooling.
 For example, with open-source browser environments, web agents are often blocked by Captcha or anti-scraping tools from certain websites.
 Deeper integration with user browser can help solve this issue.
 As agent-based automation become more integrated into browsing and computer-use workflows, we also encourage conversations around fair use and protocols around agent access of certain websites.
 We are currently only using the text portion of the webpage observations, which can miss information like images and layout information (e.g., occlusions).
 While existing work are experimenting with visual-based web browsing, it is still challenging to combine multimodal perception and planning, which we are excited to keep working on.